Aminuxer/KSysGuard-Addons/README.md

     If your dont't need long-term history and simple view current state - use ksysguard locally.

 * What about AMD GPU ?
-  - You can make pull requests with script.
+  - I don't have AMD GPU and don't know how monitor this.
+You can make pull requests with script.

-* What abount another SGRD-files ?
+* What about another SGRD-files ?
-  - It 's templates for comfortable monitoring of some aspects - HDD, Network, System and Hardware-sensors.
+  - It's templates for comfortable monitoring of some aspects - HDD, Network, System and Hardware-sensors.
   I use this on my linux desktops.
+Before import your can edit sgrd-file for change disks / interfaces names by find-and-replace function in text-editor / sed / awk / other.